 Having family members aware of your support from headspace is a good thing because they can support you at home as well.
 Let us know if you want this to happen and we can yarn with them on your behalf, or we can support you to yarn with them.

-headspace Pilbara have a range of presentations on youth mental health topics that can be delivered to young people aged 12-25, as well as presentations that can be tailored for school staff, parents, service providers, sport coaches, bus drivers...anyone who is part of a Young Person's journey!
-Some examples are:
+headspace Pilbara loves getting out and about in the community, delivering education and attending events.
+Workshops and presentations usually run for approximately 40-50 minutes and include a range of practical evidence based content, interactive activities and videos.
+Presentations work best with groups of 5-50 participants, but we are happy to consider bigger groups on a case by case basis.
+We deliver to young people aged 12-25, as well as presentations that can be tailored for school staff, parents, service providers, sport coaches, bus drivers...anyone who is part of a Young Person's journey!

 - An introduction to Mental Health